Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇲🇹 Malta vs 🇳🇱 Netherlands: crypto licensing compared

-On paper, Malta's MiCA CASP authorisation under the Markets in Crypto-Assets Act (Cap.
+Malta's public MiCA CASP authorisation under the Markets in Crypto-Assets Act (Cap.
 647); replaces the legacy VFA licence (VFA Act 2018) via a fast-track conversion.
-Malta granted one of the EU's first full CASP licences (Jan 2025). and Netherlands's MiCA CASP Authorisation (Crypto-Asset Service Provider), granted by AFM; DNB co-assesses fitness/propriety and AML for licence holders answer the same question; in practice the detail decides it.
-The two regimes differ on 7 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-This page compares the two side by side: the identity columns are free, the decision figures are one pass away, and every cell shows when it was last checked.
+Malta granted one of the EU's first full CASP licences (Jan 2025). and Netherlands's public MiCA CASP Authorisation (Crypto-Asset Service Provider), granted by AFM; DNB co-assesses fitness/propriety and AML for licence holders are set out side by side.
+Licence type, regulator and public recent-change notes are open; the full dated and sourced comparison is included with access.

 Dimension 🇲🇹 Malta partly open